 Entering the building:

-The main doors will be propped open at the start and end of each service to reduce the risks of cross-contamination using door handles.
+The doors are be propped open at the start and end of each service to reduce the risks of cross-contamination using door handles.

 Hand sanitiser is available and will be used upon entering and leaving the church building.

-We require every person to record their name and phone number in the attendance log.
+We require every person to record their name and phone number using Check In Tas.

 Before you take a seat, collect your communion elements (crackers and juice) to take to your seat with you.
 These elements have been prepared in line with food handling regulations.